b3bo/b3bo.github.io/MannaMeter/docs/ROADMAP.md

 - **v1.0.1**: Added version display above footer
 - **v1.0.2**: Added comprehensive development roadmap documentation
 - **v1.0.3**: Added automated backup system with CLI and web interface
+- **v1.0.4**: Fixed data persistence by using absolute paths to prevent data loss when app is run from different directories

 ## Contributing
 When implementing new features, follow the established version numbering: